ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 }
 ```

-This allows for more flexibility in addition to the already established `QueryTypeAttribute`, `MutationTypeAttribute`, and `SubscriptionTypeAttribute`.
+This allows for more flexibility in addition to the already established `QueryTypeAttribute`, `MutationTypeAttribute`, and `SubscriptionTypeAttribute` we now have the new `QueryAttribute`, `MutationAttribute` and the `SubscriptionAttribute`.

 With the new version of Hot Chocolate, we are also introducing a new type extension API for interfaces, which allows you to add base resolvers for common functionality.
 Think of this like base classes.